Free, public wireless access is available in all buildings on the Augsburg campus, using the information below.

 There are two spiritual spaces on campus that will be available for use during the Forum.
 The Harbo Meditation Space is located in Christensen Center, and there is also an interfaith Prayer and Meditation Space adjacent to Hoversten Chapel in the Foss Center.
 These spaces will be available during hours their respective buildings are open.

-Friday prayers will be lead in the Foss Center, Hoversten Chapel from 1-1:30 p.m.
+Friday prayers will be lead in the Foss Center, Hoversten Chapel at 12:30 p.m.

 Please be aware that several media outlets will be present at various sessions during the Forum, and photos will be taken throughout sessions and events.
 There will be some video crews present recorded portions of the event.

 Several other peace-related events will take place around Minneapolis during the weekend of the Forum, hosted by various organizations.
 We invite you to attend any that may be of interest.

 The Cedar Cultural Center’s Global Roots Festival will kick-off on Saturday, September 15th at 8:00 p.m. with performances by Hoven Droven and Forum speaker Aar Maanta.
 This event celebrates the heritage and community of the West Bank neighborhood.
 Find more information at The Cedar.

 1999 Nobel Peace Prize Laureate Doctors Without Borders presents Forced from Home, an interactive exhibit to raise public awareness of the 68.5 million refugees and displaced people worldwide.
 Tours run September 9th-16th.
 Find more information on the Forced from Home exhibit.

 The 8th Annual Great River Race launches from Hidden Falls Regional Park in St. Paul at 8:30 a.m. on Saturday, September 15th.
 Find out more about the Great River Race.